NathanMcMillan54/FOMOSv2-CL/README.md

 they can work together easier.

 ## Setup
-``Documentation/Setup/`` talks about user and developer for FOMOSv2-CL.
-In that directory, it'll talk about how to compile FOMOS and it on a device or run it in qemu.
+``Documentation/Setup/`` talks about how to compile and run FOMOSv2-CL.

 ### TODO
 - [x] Run FOMOS as initramfs in Linux kernel (very important)